Sounding the Haitian Archives

 Lisette quitté la plaine c.1757-2025

-We have folk songs that carry earlier memories, but Lisette quitté la plaine (c.1757) remains the oldest printed song in Haitian Creole.
-It has defied genre, crossed borders, and resisted a single meaning for nearly three centuries.
-In a colonial context that seldom acknowledged the emotional lives of enslaved people, "Lisette" is unusual.
-Yet it exposes the sharp contradiction between the refined colonial salon and the brutal, extractive machine of slavery that sustained it.
-Why perform such a work, let alone celebrate it in 2025?
+We have folk songs that carry earlier memories, but Lisette quitté la plaine remains the oldest printed song in Haitian Creole.
+Like its melodic source, Que ne suis-je la fougère, it has defied genre, crossed borders, and resisted a single meaning for nearly three centuries.
+It first appears in the archival record as a contrafactum in the plains outside Port-au-Prince before taking over colonial Saint-Domingue.
+Lisette’s Haitian Creole text replaces the languishing shepherds of the French pastorale with the plight of enslaved Black lovers.
+It exposes the sharp contradiction between the refined colonial salon in which it thrived and the brutal, extractive system of slavery that sustained elite culture.
+Why perform such a work, let alone celebrate it?

-From Saint-Domingue, Lisette traveled to France, where it sparked abolitionist reflections in a dying Jean-Jacques Rousseau.
-It then migrated to the United States with French and Afro-Creole refugees of the Haitian Revolution.
-There, writers like Moreau de Saint-Méry used it to demonstrate the expressive force of Creole to white readers, even as Black families in New Orleans passed down the folk variant Zélim to quitté la plaine to their children.
-Decades later, African American concert musicians carried Lisette ma chère amie, now transformed into an art song, from domestic parlors of the American South onto public recital stages across the country as a celebration of Creole heritage.
-In modern Haiti, the Noiriste movement revived Lisette as a merengue de salon performed among reactionary intellectuals in Port-au-Prince, this time signaling Black pride during the cultural and political assault of the American occupation.
+This project follows Lisette from Saint-Domingue to France, where it sparked abolitionist reflections in a dying Jean-Jacques Rousseau, then snuck itself into one of the most reprinted French song anthologies in history.
+From there, we follow it to the United States alongside French and Haitian people fleeing the Haitian Revolution.
+There, even anti-abolitionist writers like Moreau de Saint-Méry used it to demonstrate the expressive force of early Haitian Creole to white readers, even as Black families in New Orleans passed down their own version, Zélim to quitté la plaine, to the next generation.
+Later, African American concert musicians reshaped Lisette ma chère amie as an art song and carried it from Southern parlors onto recital stages across the country as a celebration of Creole heritage.